Editorial |

 As the British lawyer Daniel Machover tells me, Israel has a legal obligation to prosecute those who incite genocide.
 But instead, since the grave war crimes committed against Israeli civilians by Hamas and other armed groups on 7 October, government ministers, parliamentarians, army officers and journalists have indulged in the language of extermination.
 This chilling phenomenon has few historical precedents, because usually instigators of genocide go to great lengths to cover up their crimes.
 As Raz Segal – an Israeli-American associate professor of genocide and Holocaust studies – tells me, Israel’s onslaught on Gaza is unique “in the sense of discussing it as what I think it is – that is, genocide – because the intent is so clearly articulated.
 And it’s articulated throughout Israeli media and society and politics.”

 In South Africa’s document setting out its genocide case against Israel over the Gaza war, there are nine pages dedicated to genocidal incitement.
 It notes that Benjamin Netanyahu twice “invoked the Biblical story of the total destruction of Amalek”, declaring: “You must remember what Amalek has done to you, says our Holy Bible.
-And we do remember.”later passage in the Bible leaves no doubt for interpretation: “Now go and smite Amalek, and utterly destroy all that they have, and spare them not; but slay both man and woman, infant and suckling, ox and sheep, camel and ass.”
+And we do remember.”
+A later passage in the Bible leaves no doubt for interpretation: “Now go and smite Amalek, and utterly destroy all that they have, and spare them not; but slay both man and woman, infant and suckling, ox and sheep, camel and ass.”
 This was no throwaway comment.
 Consider the unprecedented slaughter of Palestinian children – or “infants and sucklings” – and note that six days after invoking Amalek in a national address, Netanyahu referred to it again in a letter to army soldiers and officers.

 Then there’s Isaac Herzog, the Israeli president, who declared: “It is an entire nation out there that is responsible.
 It’s not true this rhetoric about civilians not aware, not involved.
 It’s absolutely not true.”
 No demarcation between militants and civilians exists here.
 Yoav Gallant, the minister of defence, was a repeat offender.
 On 9 October, in an unashamed commitment to collective punishment, he declared Israel was imposing a “complete siege on the Gaza Strip.
 There will be no electricity, no food, no fuel, everything is closed,” he said.
 “We are fighting human animals and we are acting accordingly.”